- 1 TOP 9 Best Gas Grills Under $500

 If you ever hit up a wall setting up your natural gas griller for the first time, there are plenty of tutorials online.
 With a natural gas supply, you can have grilled meals whenever you want.
 The only problem is that you might find it hard to grill away from home.
 It’s not recommended for RVing and camping.

-Please refer to the user’s manual for specific instruction.
-Seasoning is usually done with thin oil coating on all surfaces inside the item and heating it up for about 15 minutes to allow development of non-stick surfaces.
+Please, refer to the user’s manual for specific instruction.
+Seasoning is usually done with thin oil coating on all surfaces inside the gas grill and heating it up for about 15 minutes to allow the development of non-stick surfaces.
 We have also included detailed steps on this at another entry here in FAQ section.

 Compared to traditional gas types, infrared ones cook food in half time.
 They are also energy and gas efficient and most of the self-cleaning burning off left food particles left.
 However, overcooked meals also have higher chances of happening if you’re not used to using them yet.